 May 23rd is Lesson five will be Dresden Plate and fan block.
 Applique will also be introduced and I will give you a pattern for Sun Bonnet Sue.
 I suggest you cut out the wedges for the Dresden and Fan blocks using the templates from the Lap Quilting book.
 You will want to use either 2 , 4 or 16 different prints to compliment the 12 1/2″ back ground block when planning the Dresden Plate.
 Using the power point presentation, piece the fan and Dresden plate before class.
 Press the seams so they lay in one direction, I will give you suggestions and allow time for you to applique and do the centers for both blocks in class.
 I suggest you buy about a yard of “stitch and tear” to stabilizer the backgrounds.
 Purchase a light weight fusible interfacing.

 Bring your machine, thread, scissors, stabilizer, open toe or applique” foot, pre-cut fabric swatches for Sun bonnet and pieced Fan and Dresden Plate to class with the pre-cut backgrounds.
 Bring any trims you would like.

-July 25th is Lesson seven– crazy patch and log cabin will be introduced
+July 25th is Lesson seven– log cabin will be introduced